ericyd/gdrive-transfer/README.md

 ## Usage

-1. Open Google Drive
+1. Select your folder with the Google Picker
-2. Right-click on the folder you wish to copy
-3. Select "Get Link"
-4. Press "CTRL-C" to copy the link
-5. In the app press "CTRL-V" to paste the folder URL
-6. Enter the new owner's email address, and keep the window open until transfer is complete
+2. Enter the new owner's email address
+3. Click "Transfer Folder" and wait for the script to complete!

 ## Notes